Ensembl/gene_symbol_transformer/README.md

 bash submit_training.sh experiment.yaml
 ```

 Resuming training of a network is also supported.
-Simply load the saved checkpoiint and pass the `--train` argument to continue training the network with the same configuration and hyperparameters.
+Simply load the saved checkpoint and pass the `--train` argument to continue training the network with the same configuration and hyperparameters.
 ```
 python fully_connected_pipeline.py --checkpoint <checkpoint path> --train --test
 ```